You are here

 To start planning your Canvas transition, complete our form to request an appointment with an educational technologist.

 - Faculty should refer to the Canvas Transition Website for news, updates and help and support resources.

-- This is a significant transition and the early development of Canvas transition plan for your department can lead to a more successful outcome.
+- This is a significant transition and the development of Canvas transition plan for your department can lead to a more successful outcome.

 - UMN Canvas Self-Help Guides are published:

 - Migrate a Course from Moodle to Canvas

 - Communicate with Students

 - We encourage you to request Canvas development sites to work on course content.
 A development site allows you to explore the features and functionality of Canvas and then transfer your development site to the production version of Canvas when ready.

 - If you plan to use third party tools like publishing sites, clickers, etc. be sure to check the Canvas LTI integration web page to see if your tool has been installed into Canvas.

 - If you do not see your tool on the list you will need to request review of the tool.